sciencefair-land/sciencefair/COC.md

 This code of conduct applies to all spaces managed by the Code For Science initiative.
 This includes gitter, the mailing lists, the issue tracker, repositories, and any other forums created by the project team which the community uses for communication such as Skype, Google Hangouts, etc. In addition, violations of this code outside these spaces may affect a person's ability to participate within them.

 If you believe someone is violating the code of conduct, we ask that you report it by contacting the [Code For Science Team](https://github.com/orgs/codeforscience/people) collectively.
-For more details please see our Reporting Guidelines
+For more details please see our [Reporting Guidelines](#reporting).

 ## Be welcoming, friendly and patient.